Black voters stood with Biden in 2020. Four years later, he needs their help again | KRDO

 Job growth has also been strong.
 The US added 353,000 jobs last month, according to the Bureau of Labor Statistics, far surpassing the forecasts from economists.
 The unemployment rate was 3.7%, marking 24 consecutive months it has been below 4%.

-Valerie Wilson, the director of the institute’s Program on Race, Ethnicity and the Economy, said part of voters’ dissatisfaction with the economy may come from sticker shock over high prices.
+Valerie Wilson, the director of the Economic Policy Institute’s Program on Race, Ethnicity and the Economy, said part of voters’ dissatisfaction with the economy may come from sticker shock over high prices.

 Striplin, of The Tiny Tassel, said she’d seen direct and indirect benefits from Biden’s policies and described him as the best options Democrats have right now.
 She worried about the alternative, another Trump administration, and said there were days when she feared for her safety when the former president was last in office.